ciceklab/ECOLE/README.md

 > ECOLÉ is a deep learning based software that performs CNV call predictions on WES data using read depth sequences.

+> The manuscript can be found here:  <a href="https://www.biorxiv.org/content/10.1101/2022.11.17.516880v1" target="_blank">**ECOLÉ: Learning to call copy number variants on whole exome sequencing data**</a>

+> The repository with the necessary data and scripts to reproduce the results in the paper can be found here: <a href="https://zenodo.org/record/7317266#.Y3F0jS8w1hE" target="_blank">**ECOLE results reproduction**</a>

 > <a href="https://en.wikipedia.org/wiki/Deep_learning" target="_blank">**Deep Learning**</a>, <a href="https://en.wikipedia.org/wiki/Copy-number_variation" target="_blank">**Copy Number Variation**</a>, <a href="https://en.wikipedia.org/wiki/Exome_sequencing" target="_blank">**Whole Exome Sequencing**</a>